ovh/docs/pages/public_cloud/public_cloud_network_services/getting-started-06-faq/guide.en-gb.md

 ### I have VMs communicating in a private network and I want to associate a Floating IP to one of these VMs.
 What is the pool to choose for the Floating IP?

 The pool for a Floating IP must be "Ext-Net" and you can associate it to a port on the private network.

+### Are the floating IPs protected against DDoS attack ?
+Yes, the [OHVCloud Anti-DDoS infrastructure](https://www.ovhcloud.com/en-gb/security/anti-ddos/) is activated on all the Floating IPs.
+You can view that information in the `Bare Metal Cloud > Network > IP` section of the Control Panel.

 ## Go further